Why This Trip?

 Day & Overnight in Girdwood

 4 View on Map

 Get in one last day of skiing at this famous resort.
 Tired from the previous two days?
-Take it easy and soak in the scenery.
-If you haven't gone flightseeing yet, this is the time to do it; getting a bird's-eye view of the rugged tundra, snowy peaks, and ancient glaciers is an unforgettable experience.
+Take it easy and soak in the scenery, hit up the spa, or relax in the pool and hot tub.
+If you haven't gone flightseeing yet, this is the time to do it; getting a bird's-eye view of the rugged landscape, snowy peaks, and ancient glaciers is an unforgettable experience.
 You'll also get a great view from the resort's Seven Glaciers Restaurant—a culinary gem at the top of the tram.
 Or enjoy more casual fine dining at Jack Sprat.

 Drive from Girdwood to Seward

 Drive the 90 miles to the quaint seaside town of Seward, where you can explore the shops and galleries.
 Make time for a visit to the Alaska SeaLife Center—an aquarium and research facility where you can get an up-close view of Alaska's unique marine creatures, like Stellar sea lions and harbor seals, as well as birds like puffins.

 Day & Overnight in Seward